wkelongws/CarND-MPC/README.md

 After compiling, the vechiele can run smoothing at around 44-45 mph in the MAC simulator with screen resolution = 640*480 and graphics quality = fastest.

+The video of this experiment can be found [here](https://youtu.be/InBC-IXcrpg).